antmicro/pcbooth/docs/source/quickstart.md

 pcbooth
 ```

-To preview the generated `.blend` file with populated components, open it with an instance of Blender in version >=4.1.
+To preview the generated `.blend` file with added camera and environment, open it with an instance of Blender in version >=4.1.

 ## Prepare any renders